 If you have an entrepreneurial spirit, Nicolet offers training and resources for those who have been thinking about starting a business but don't know where to begin.
-Free workshops are offered regularly to help individuals determine their entrepreneurial readiness and find out what's needed to turn their dreams into reality.
-Classes and one-on-one help are available through the Innovation and Entrepreneurship office.
-Call 715-365-4905 or visit us at nicoletcollege.edu to learn more.
+Free workshops and networking events are offered regularly to help individuals determine their entrepreneurial readiness and find out what's needed to turn their dreams into reality.
+Classes and one-on-one help are available through The GRID, a regional network of economic development partners and resource providers.
+Call 715-365-4425 or visit us at TheGRIDwi.org to learn more.